josefs/DSL-tutorial/tutorialSlides.md

 * Emil Axelsson as written most of the core Feldspar code
 * The rest of the Feldspar team for discussion
-* Pan, by Elliott, Finne & de Moor, contained many of the ideas presented here
+* Pan, by Elliott, Finne & de Moor, contains many of the ideas presented here \cite{elliott2003compiling}

 # Thanks